stevegt/promisebase/x/command-sourcing.md

 rollback.
 Despite some overhead and complexity, the benefits in system accountability and state reproducibility make command sourcing a valuable feature in Promisebase.

+## Additional Design Ideas

+Beyond the alternatives described above, further designs using the existing codebase can be considered.
+These proposals focus on leveraging a hypergraph model to integrate both data and command history in a single structure.

+- **6. Git-like Hypergraph Model for Unified Sourcing:**
+  In this design, every message is treated as a hyperedge in a directed acyclic hypergraph.
+Each hyperedge records the command parameters alongside pointers to one or more parent edges.
+This creates a \"commit\" history used both for ref updates and data changes.
+  - Pros:
+    - Unifies command sourcing and data storage in a consistent model.
+    - Allows easy lookup by hash since each edge is content addressed.
+    - Facilitates branching, merging, and even automated conflict resolution.
+  - Cons:
+    - Requires extensive refactoring of the current command logging routines.
+    - Hyperedge traversal may be costly in very large histories.
+    - The complexity of merging disparate command sequences can introduce subtle bugs.

+These additional designs illustrate viable paths for evolving command sourcing in Promisebase.
+The choice between a unified hypergraph model or leveraging an external graph database will depend on performance needs, desired simplicity, and the long-term scalability goals of the system.